-A whistle-blowing hotline is a simple, yet highly effective management tool designed to enable concerned employees and students, as well as third parties associated with the university to report fraudulent, corrupt and unethical practices in the University.
+A whistle-blowing hotline helps concerned employees and students, as well as third parties associated with the university to report fraudulent, corrupt and unethical practices in the university.
 The hotline is sometimes referred to as an ethics or fraud hotline.
-The hotline will allow for UCT staff, students, suppliers and other interested parties to report fraud, corruption, unethical conduct and misconduct confidentially and anonymously.
+The hotline is confidential and anonymous.

-UCT is committed to maintaining a culture of ethical compliance.
-Given that most cases of fraud at the workplace are perpetrated internally, it is incumbent upon employees and other stakeholders to report any instances of fraud, corruption or misconduct.
-Many organisations including some of the universities in the country have a whistle-blowing hotline.
-This is in line with good and responsible corporate governance.
+UCT is committed to a culture of ethical compliance.
+Most cases of fraud at the workplace are carried out internally.
+To beat this problem, employees and other interested people need to report fraud, corruption or misconduct.
+Many organisations, including some of the universities in the country, have a whistle-blowing hotline.

-UCT's Whistle-Blowing Guidelines were approved by Council in December 2010.
-They are intended to protect people at UCT, as well as the operations, assets and the reputation of UCT, against wrongdoing.
+UCT's whistle-blowing guidelines were approved by Council in December 2010.
 These guidelines apply to all staff, students, consultants, vendors, contractors, and/or any other parties with a business relationship with the university.
-The guidelines provided for a whistle-blowing hotline.

 An external service provider is responsible for the UCT whistle-blowing hotline.
-Following a competitive bidding process, the University Risk Management Committee appointed KPMG for a period of three years to manage the UCT hotline.
-The hotline has been operational since 01 January 2015.
+Following a competitive bidding process, the University Risk Management Committee appointed an independent service provider for a period of 3 years to manage the UCT hotline.
+The hotline has been operational since 1 January 2015.

 Yes, the call centre has agents that cater for all 11 official South African languages, as well as Dutch, German French and Portuguese.

-KPMG uses qualified and adequately trained call centre agents who abide by the standards set by EthicsSA.
-This ensures that they provide the highest quality of professionalism and ask questions that will assist in the investigation.
+The qualified and trained call centre agents abide by the standards set by EthicsSA.
+They provide the highest quality of professionalism and ask questions that will assist in the investigation.

 The Protected Disclosures Act no 26 of 2000 makes provision for procedures in terms of which employees may disclose information anonymously regarding unlawful or irregular conduct by their employers or fellow employees.
 It is for this reason that all matters reported on the hotline will be referred to the Risk Management Committee to ensure that the necessary investigations have been carried out.
 Where corruption, fraud and/or abuse of property or assets are proven, the committee will ensure that the necessary action is taken against the perpetrators.

-The investigations will depend on the complexity of the alleged misconduct, so this will vary from case to case.
+The investigations will vary from case to case.
 All cases reported to date through the hotline have been concluded.
-Allow for at least three weeks before making a follow-up call to the hotline.
+Allow for at least 3 weeks before making a follow-up call to the hotline.

 Yes a number of cases have already been reported and some resulted in disciplinary action after an investigation.

-The whistle-blowing is not a channel for reporting employment grievances, general complaints, petty arguments or personality clashes; these must be dealt with in terms of the university’s grievance procedures.
-The Office of the Ombud (see link on the left) provides a safe and objective environment where individuals can air their concerns, receive appropriate referrals, be advised of relevant policies and procedures, and discuss formal and informal options for addressing these concerns.
+These can be dealt with through the university’s grievance procedures.
+The Office of the Ombud (see link on the left) provides a safe and objective environment where people can air their concerns, receive advice and discuss options.

-It is important that when a report is made, relevant details should be available, including:
+When a report is made, the following details should be given: